-The Salkantay Trail isn’t a conventional route, but still more scenic and exclusive than the popular Inca Trail.
+The Salkantay Trail isn’t a conventional route, but It has more exclusive views than the popular Inca Trail.
 It’s a thrilling trek that has it all!

-This Machu Picchu hike usually begins in Mollepata Valley (3000m/9843ft) and traverses past the skirts of the striking mountain peak of Salkantay (6271m/20569ft) which is surrounded by the awe-inspiring Vilcabamba mountain range.
+The Salkantay trek to Machu Picchu usually begins in Mollepata Valley (3000m/9843ft) and you will pass around the skirts of the striking mountain peak of Salkantay (6271m/20569ft) which is surrounded by the awe-inspiring Vilcabamba mountain range.

-Along the way, trekkers go from the cold heights until the jungle landscape that makes a contrast with its diverse flora and fauna (for many, a fascinating experience).
+Along the way, trekkers go from the cold heights until the jungle landscape that makes a contrast with its diverse flora and fauna (for many people this is a fascinating experience).

 Continuing with the hike, the trail leads trekkers down an ancient Inca road (part of the initial Qhapaq Ñan system which connected the far ends of the Empire) to the rediscovered Llactapata ruins (2650m/8694ft) where trekkers have a singular view of Machu Picchu.

-Then, downhill takes trekkers to Hidroelectrica train station, where they have the option to take a train that runs along the Urubamba River to Aguas Calientes (1950m/6398ft) or to arrive there still walking (some travel agencies include a round trip Machu Picchu train tickets, don’t forget to review your package inclusions or ask the experts).
+Then, downhill takes trekkers to Hidroelectrica train station, where they have the option to take a train that runs along the Urubamba River to Aguas Calientes (1950m/6398ft) or to arrive there still walking (some travel agencies include a round trip Machu Picchu train tickets, don’t forget to review what’s included and not included in your tour or ask the experts).